AnsariSana/Tech-Challenge/readme.md

 Solution:

-As game is based on guessing the next number of opponent player and strategy should return the number which will make strategy to won at most times.
+As game is based on guessing the next number of opponent player and strategy should return the number which will make strategy to won at most times. strategy is about choosing between i-2 or i+1 where i will be likely to choosen by opponent where i > 2.

 case 1.
 If no previous input of opponent then return least possible number either 1 or 2 because opponent will most likely
         to choose least number.